dbos-inc/dbos-account-management/README.md

 Files for CI/CD:
 - `scripts/`
   - `dbos_deploy.sh` Script that deploys this app to DBOS Cloud
-  - `staging_test.py` Automated testing scripts that runs against staging
+  - `subscription_integration_test.py` Automated integration test for subscription that runs against staging and prod
 - `.github/workflows/` Github Actions for deployment and testing